O. P. Nayyar: Early life and career

 In addition to songs for Asha Bhosle and Geeta Dutt's, Thandi Thandi Hawaa, Nayyar wrote "Yeh Desh Hai Veer Jawaanonkaa" (featuring Dilip Kumar and Ajit) for Naya Daur (1957).
 The song earned him the 1958 Filmfare Best Music Director Award.
-The last Nayyar song performed by Bhosle was "Chain Se Humko Kabhi".
-Intended for Pran Jaye Par Vachan Na Jaye (1973), disappeared in the film's final cut but won Bhosle the 1975 Filmfare Award for Best Female Playback Singer.
-Nayyar was less active in the 1970s and did not compose music for younger actors such as Rajesh Khanna and Amitabh Bachchan.
-His films included Dilip Kumar, Raj Kapoor, Dev Anand, Guru Dutt, Dharmendra, Shammi Kapoor, Joy Mukherjee, Biswajit, Feroz Khan, Bharat Bhushan, Madhubala, Asha Parekh, Sadhana, Mumtaz, Sharmila Tagore, Rajshree, Rekha, Ameeta and Shyama.
+Pran Jaye Par Vachan Na Jaye (1974) (starring Sunil Dutt and Rekha) marked as last Nayyar's hit.
+The songs performed by Bhosle were "Ek Tu Hai Piya", "Dekho Are Dilbar", "Chain Se Humko Kabhi".
+"Chain Se Humko Kabhi" wasn't present in the film but won Bhosle the Filmfare Award for Best Female Playback Singer.
+Afterwards, Nayyar was less active in the 1970s and did not compose music for younger actors such as Rajesh Khanna and Amitabh Bachchan.
+His films included Dilip Kumar, Raj Kapoor, Dev Anand, Guru Dutt, Dharmendra, Shammi Kapoor, Sunil Dutt, Joy Mukherjee, Biswajit, Feroz Khan, Bharat Bhushan, Madhubala, Asha Parekh, Sadhana, Mumtaz, Sharmila Tagore, Rajshree, Rekha, Ameeta and Shyama.
 In addition to Hindi films, Nayyar composed for Neerajanam 1989 film in Telugu.
 He made a brief comeback during the 1990s with Mangni and Nishchay in 1992 and Zid in 1994.

 O.P.
 Nayyar played a major part in shaping up Asha's career, but Asha rarely mentions it.
 She mentions S. D. Burman's name instead.
 Why OP and Asha parted away in 1974, neither of them ever talked about it.

 Personal life

-In retirement Nayyar stayed in touch with only a few people, including Gajendra Singh and Ahmed Wasi; Singh included him as a judge for his television show, Sa Re Ga Ma Pa.
-Wasi interviewed Nayyar twice on Vividh Bharati and presented a series of six one-hour episodes, Mujhe Yaad Sab Hai Zaraa Zaraa, about his life.
+He had three brothers: Elder brother colonel G. P. Nayyar (a retired army dentist in Secunderabad who died in 2010), then Dr. H.P.
+Nayyar (a physician, who died in 2005) the younger one is P. P. Nayyar (a physician, who was kidnapped in Australia since then he is missing).
+O. P. Nayyar's wife, Saroj Nayyar was a stage dancer before marriage and she came in touch with O. P. Nayyar at Lahore Radio Station at that time he was a singer at that station, Saroj Nayyar wrote the lyrics to "Preetam Aan Milo" (originally sung by C. H. Atma in 1945 which was used later in the film Mr. & Mrs. '55 by Geeta Dutt).
+They had daughters Sonia, Annapoorna, Laxmi and son Ashish.
+Niharica Raizada an actress from Luxembourg, is his brother's granddaughter.

-In last years of his life, he stayed at Eden Woods Complex, Thane, and breathed his last at Thane.
+He is reported to have had an affair with Asha Bhosle.
+They broke up in 1972.
+His last song sung by Asha Bhosle was "Chain se hum ko kabhi aap ne jeene na diyaa", for the movie Pran Jaye Par Vachan Na Jaye in 1974.
+The song was never included in the movie, however Asha won the Filmfare Best Singer award of 1974 for the same song.
+Asha did not go to the awards function, but O. P. Nayyar accepted the award for her.
+On his way home, he threw away the award.